 Real-time monitoring for vibration/acceleration, sound, air pressure, and temperature during emergency patient transport to the NICU (collaboration with the CHEO patient transport team)

-Species-specific prediction of microRNA from genomic sequence or transcriptomics data
+Semi-supervised and species-specific prediction of microRNA from genomic sequence or transcriptomics data

 Prediction of protein-protein interactions from sequence